dattmavis/terminal-blog/content/about.md

 +++
 Hello World.
 I'm a 32 year old codemonkey & hardware hacker living in Austin, TX.

-I currently work at 420 Science and spent the ten years before that running a successful chain of cell phone repair stores in East Texas that I founded.
+I currently work at Avolution as a Pre-Sales Engineer and spent the ten years before that running a successful chain of cell phone repair stores in East Texas that I founded.

-I've contribute to open-source projects and doing some app development in what little spare time I have.
+I like to contribute to open-source projects and do some app development in what little spare time I have.

-I'm super enthusiastic about tech, and I've fallen in love with React and React Native.
+I'm super enthusiastic about tech, and while my job necessitates C# and VB.NET, my passions lie in Javascript, React, and other web frameworks.

 Most days I can be found working on some coding projects, hiking around the Greenbelt, or hanging out with my fiancée, our GSD 'Daisy' and our little toddler.